stadlmax/pyFIFOtax/README.md

 ## AWV Reports
 In an updated version of this code, Z4 and Z10 entries intended for reporting transactions exceeding 12_500 EUR to the Bunsdesbank are also created automatically.
 You will find the corresponding sheets "Z4" and "Z10" in `awv_report_<report_year>.xlsx`.
 Note: for now this is only supported for any transaction involving NVDA shares denoted in USD.

-# Converson from Schwab-JSON exports
+# Conversion from Schwab-JSON exports
 Export the JSON in the desired date range from History > Transactions > Export and select the JSON format.

 After downloading the history, run `converter_json.py`.